Blog Post

 Most design teams catch visual issues but struggle to get them into Jira in a way developers can act on.
 The manual workflow — open DevTools, copy CSS values, take a screenshot, open Jira, paste everything — takes 10-15 minutes per issue.
 At 15-20 design bugs per sprint, that is 3-5 hours of documentation work before a single fix is written.

-The End-to-End Jira Design QA Workflow
+What Does the End-to-End Jira Design QA Workflow Look Like?

 When design QA is properly integrated with Jira, the workflow flows from design to build to visual comparison to issue detection to Jira export to fix to verification.
 Each step feeds the next with no context lost between detection and resolution.